mikewojnowicz/stat_ml_anomaly/README.md

 Students should have some passing familiarity with basic statistical concepts (maximum likelihood, Bayes law, expectations, covariance matrices, conditional probability), and should be comfortable with Python programming.
 We will also assume knowledge of calculus.

+## Work In Progress

+The slides, exercises, and wrapper will continue to evolve over the course of the week.

 ## Structure

 ### Vision